 Jackalope is the new video and second single off You Can Call Me Sir’s Blood Moon EP.
-Directed by Cassils, the video stars Sir.... a female bandit serial killer taking down the patriarchy... one blood sacrafice at a time... stay tuned...
+Directed by Cassils, the video stars Sir.... a female bandit serial killer taking down the patriarchy... one blood sacrifice at a time... stay tuned... playing at OUTfest 2020.

 Video premier featured in FLAUNT MAGAZINE

 THIS LOVE IS ON FIRE

 This Love Is On Fire is the first single from You Can Call Me Sir's debut EP.
 The video premiered at the 2019 Outfest Los Angeles LGBTQ Film Festival as part of the Platinum Showcase at the MOCA Grand on Saturday, July 20th.

 This Love Is On Fire was directed by Cassils and stars the legendary Mistress Sheree Rose.
 The video portrays an intergenerational power exchange steeped in female sexuality and features sex workers across age spectrums.
 With abject encounters that sizzle and smolder, This Love is on Fire traces the matriarchal lineage of female dominance in a political moment charged with the suppression of women’s rights.